-You can also experience referred pain.
-This is common with muscle trigger points.
+You can also experience referred pain, and this is common with muscle trigger points.
 Trigger points are tender to touch.
-They can also cause pain in another area depending on their location.
-A common example of this is seen in smartphone use.
-The forward head position causes trigger points to develop.
-They appear in the trapezius muscle.
+They can also cause pain in another area, depending on their location.
+Furthermore, an example of this is seen in smartphone use.
+In this position, the forward head position causes trigger points to develop.
+And they appear in the trapezius muscle.
 A trigger point in the trapezius muscle can cause referred pain.
-You can get headaches, eye pain, and jaw pain too.
+Therefore, headaches, eye pain, and jaw pain are also common.

 Nerves run through several different body parts.
 Pressure on nerves in one area can be felt in another location.
 Sciatica is the most common example of this moving pain.
-A herniated disc in the spine presses on nerves.
-This can cause pain in the back.
+A herniated disc in the spine presses on nerves, and this can cause pain in the back.
 It can also cause pain to shoot down the leg.
 This pain typically feels like an electrical shock.

 The way the brain processes pain can also spread the pain.
 Or at least it will seem that way.
 The intense nerve pain from an injury can move.
 You can feel pain in the opposite arm to the one you injured.
 The reason for this is not known.
 But, the new pain strongly mimics the original pain.

 There are ways for the pain to move around the body.
 Understanding these can lead to more effective treatment.
 You need to discuss your pain with your doctor.
 This can help uncover clues about the location.
 Things to consider include: